 - Online funds transfer

-A current account also lets you keep a record of your transactions, which you can easily track via the monthly statements mailed to you or using the online banking channel of the bank.
+A current account also lets you keep a record of your transactions.
+Checks come with serial numbers, which you can easily track via the monthly statements mailed to you or the bank’s online banking channel.

-Checking Account vs Savings Account: What's the Difference?
+Checking Account vs Savings Account: What is the Difference?

 Checking accounts share some similarities with savings accounts, like the ability to deposit and withdraw funds.
-Deposits in both types of bank accounts are insured up to PHP 500,000 by the Philippine Deposit Insurance Corporation (PDIC).
+Deposits in both types of bank accounts are insured for up to ₱500,000 by the Philippine Deposit Insurance Corporation (PDIC).

-On the other hand, checking accounts and savings accounts are different in many ways.
+Still, checking and savings accounts differ in many ways.
 The most obvious difference is that you can issue checks using a current account.
-Checking account opening is also more expensive, with their higher initial deposit and maintaining balance requirements than savings accounts.
+Opening a checking account is also more expensive, with a higher initial deposit and maintaining balance requirements than savings accounts.

 Although both deposit accounts can earn interest, savings accounts typically have higher rates than current accounts.
 This is why the former is ideal for saving money, while the latter is better for making financial transactions.